-and therefore need to be considered as

-of titanium dioxide show a significantly different toxicological profile to

-- 18 You have neither provided detailed information on bioaccumulation, adsorption and (eco)toxicology on nanoforms relevant to the Set in your justification nor have you linked your statements to specific studies in order to substantiate your justification. - 19 Similarly, you claim that the "studies in the REACH dossier have been thoroughly reviewed and there is no evidence in any of the studies for any endpoints for any differences in hazard due to crystal phase".
-However, you do not specifiy to which studies, in (or outside) the dossier, you are referring to. - 20 Finally, you refer to " with regards to the impact of aspect ratio variation on hazards, where you mention "no differences in hazard between any of the materials ".
-The reported aspect ration of the Set of Nanoforms is for the Set of Nanoforms.
+and therefore need to be considered as "and "it appears unlikely that nano forms of titanium dioxide show a significantly different toxicological profile to ". - You have neither provided detailed information on bioaccumulation, adsorption and (eco)toxicology on nanoforms relevant to the Set in your justification nor have you linked your statements to specific studies in order to substantiate your justification. - Similarly, you claim that the "studies in the REACH dossier have been thoroughly reviewed and there is no evidence in any of the studies for any endpoints for any differences in hazard due to crystal phase".
+However, you do not specify to which studies, in (or outside) the dossier, you are referring to. - Therefore, in the absence of scientific evidence substantiating the justification, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.2.
+Missing (robust) study summaries - In the justification document, you refer to several studies, namely: - ", with regards to the impact aspect ratios on hazards.
+You also refer to several publications in support of your arguments (e.g. 2018a-c, 2019a-c; 2005 and references therein; a,b and 1998 and references therein), with regards to stability and mobility of TiO2 nanoforms.
+Specifically, in support of nanoforms stability, you provide tabulated data on ", referring to 2018a-c, 2019a-c.
+However, limited details on test conditions (e.g. pH and separation method) and no comprehensive information of the test materials is reported. , 2014, in support of the dustiness data provided. - However, you have not provided a robust study summary or study summaries for any of these studies. - In the absence of robust study summaries or study summaries, ECHA cannot assess the reliability of your justification.
+Furthermore, in the absence of comprehensive information on the test materials, ECHA cannot assess the relevance of the provided data to the Set of Nanoforms. - Therefore, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.3.
+Hazard/fate data provided on nanoforms outside the Set of Nanoforms

-- 21 Therefore, in the absence of scientific evidence substantiating the justification, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.2.
-Missing (robust) study summaries - 22 The ECHA manual "How to prepare registration dossiers covering nanoforms" clarifies in section 2.2.6. that "each scientific evidence summarised in the justification must refer to a study summary or robust study summary."
-Whether based on unpublished data or on publicly available literature, each scientific evidence, and the characterisers of the nanoforms it refers to must be provided in the justification in the form of a (robust) study summary.
-Article 3(28) and (29) of REACH regulation, states that a (robust) study summary must comprise a (detailed) summary of the objectives, methods, results and conclusions of a full study report providing sufficient information to make an (independent) assessment of the study or of the relevance of the study. - 23 In the justification document, you refer to several studies, namely:

-You also refer to several publications in support of your arguments (e.g. 2005 and references therein; 2018a-c, 2019a-c;

-a,b and 2005 and references therein; 2018a-c, 2019a-c; 2014 a,b and 1998 and references therein), with regards to stability and mobility of TiO2 nanoforms.
-Specifically, in support of nanoforms stability, you provide tabulated data on "

-", referring to 2018a-c, 2019a-c.
-However, limited details on test conditions (e.g. pH and separation method) and no comprehensive information of the test materials is reported.

-2014, in support of the dustiness data provided.

-&lt;sup>3 Section 2 How to prepare registration dossiers covering nanoforms, ECHA (2021)
+Confidential

-- 24 However, you have not provided a robust study summary or study summaries for any of these studies. - 25 In the absence of robust study summaries or study summaries, ECHA cannot assess the reliability of your justification.
-Furthermore, in the absence of comprehensive information on the test materials, ECHA cannot assess the relevance of the provided data to the Set of Nanoforms. - 26 Therefore, you have not demonstrated that the hazard assessment of the nanoforms can be performed jointly. - 1.2.2.3.
-Hazard/fate data provided on nanoforms outside the Set of Nanoforms - 27 In accordance with Annex VI of REACH, the parameters in the points 2.4.2 to 2.4.5 of the individual nanoforms are used to define the boundaries of a 'set of similar nanoforms' which "allow to conclude that the hazard assessment, exposure assessment and risk assessment of these nanoforms can be performed jointly."
-This implies that the justification can be based only on hazard information resulting from nanoforms with characterisation parameter values within the boundaries of this set. - 28 You have defined the boundaries of the Set of Nanoforms as follows:
+- In accordance with Annex VI of REACH, the parameters in the points 2.4.2 to 2.4.5 of the individual nanoforms are used to define the boundaries of a 'set of similar nanoforms' which "allow to conclude that the hazard assessment, exposure assessment and risk assessment of these nanoforms can be performed jointly."
+This implies that the justification can be based only on hazard information resulting from nanoforms with characterisation parameter values within the boundaries of this set. - 35 You have defined the boundaries of the Set of Nanoforms as follows: